easyteam-fr/oci-workshop/README.md

-# Terraform and Oracle Cloud Infrastructure Simple Workshop
+# Terraform and Oracle Cloud Infrastructure Workshop

 This workshop guides you through the setup, configuration and a few demonstrations of `terraform` with Oracle Cloud Infrastructure (OCI).
 It was